 Because usually … I mean, when I lived in Mexico, I had to get up I think like two hours before my class.
 Sometimes there was a long line.
 If I had classes in the morning it was hard because if I had exams maybe I wouldn’t get there in time or- yeah, or like, I never knew.
-(24 May 2014)
+(May 24, 2014)

 Even getting to the border was an ordeal for some students.
 A student named Cristina, who lived in the U.S., described her boyfriend’s (a fellow UTB student) herculean efforts to get from his house in Matamoros to the border through a combination of peceras (old school buses converted into low-cost shuttles) and his bicycle.
-She then reflected on the level of energy and commitment required for transfronterizo students to succeed academically and simply to manage their everyday lives across the border:
+She then reflected on the level of energy and commitment required for transfronterizo students to succeed academically and simply to manage their everyday lives across the border – that is, the material work that went into making mobility happen, and made the more profound forms of borderwork possible (Rumford, 2008):

-I’ve talked to a lot of people, and they all say it’s like- it’s a lot of work ((laughing)).
+I’ve talked to a lot of people, and they all say it’s like- it’s a lot of work (laughing).
 So, aside from all the things that you’re doing, and it’s hard work already, and then you actually have to think, “Okay, I gotta get really- get up really early in the morning so that I can actually be to my class on time,” or work, or whatever it is.
 And, you know … it’s everything, it’s not just school.
 (9 July 2014)

-Despite all this, a student named Sara commented – in a sentiment shared by many participants – that transfronterizo students appeared to be more academically successful than their U.S.-bound counterparts: “Bueno, al menos yo sí veo eso, que las personas que- bueno, que vienen de Matamoros, que van y vienen, les va mejor en la escuela.” (“Well, at least I do see that, that the people who- well, who come from Matamoros, who come and go, do better in school”).
+Despite all this, a student named Sara commented – in a sentiment many of the participants shared – that transfronterizo students appeared to be more academically successful than their U.S.-bound counterparts: “Bueno, al menos yo sí veo eso, que las personas que- bueno, que vienen de Matamoros, que van y vienen, les va mejor en la escuela.” (“Well, at least I do see that, that the people who- well, who come from Matamoros, who come and go, do better in school”).
 Similarly, a U.S.-based student named Pablo marveled at his Mexican friends who “would go the extra mile” at UTB, asking me if I’d noticed this phenomenon as a teacher.
 Participants consistently credited the hassle of having to manage regular border crossings with significant academic benefits.
 In the first place, students living on both sides remarked that this situation forced one to be more organized and responsible:

 Leaving home at six-thirty and, you know, wake up at like around five-thirty, get ready and stuff, and then- come.
 So, it’s- it’s a matter of being organized and responsible.
-That’s what it helped me, to come- crossing every day.
+That’s what … helped me, to come- crossing every day.
 (Aracely, 21 May 2014)

-Some students even turned temporary immobility to their advantage – for example, using otherwise wasted time on the bridge to catch up on sleep or to complete assignments:
+Some students even turned temporary immobility to their advantage – for example, by using otherwise wasted time on the bridge to catch up on sleep or to complete assignments:

 The line gets so big … It’s like, what can you do?
 Just sleep.
 That’s the only thing you can do.
 Just sleep.
 Or sometimes- a lot of the times- well, most of the times I would do homework.
 Like … I can do it in the bridge and I would do homework in the bridge and then finish it.
 A lot of people do that, believe it or not.
 (Yu, 5 June 2014)